Al Manaar Muslim Cultural Heritage Centre, Grenfell, and mosques in Britain today

-The former Commissioner of the Metropolitan Police, Lord Blair of Boughton, delivered the Theos Annual Lecture in 2010.
+Ian Blair, Baron Blair of Boughton, former Commissioner of the Metropolitan Police, delivered the third annual Theos lecture on 16th November 2010.

-In a highly personal speech, in which he reflected on the nature of his own religious faith, Lord Blair acknowledged that religion could be a source of intolerance and violence in the world but said that it was principally a force for good - and should be at the basis of a decent society.
+Lord Blair reflected on the nature of his own religious faith, and acknowledged that religion could be a source of intolerance and violence in the world but said that it was principally a force for good – and should be at the basis of a decent society.

 “All religions have, as their core belief, the need for love, for respect for others, for tolerance,” Lord Blair said.